-This course assigns students to a fully equipped, modern, professional kitchen to prepare and cook for the College's restaurant.
-Full course a la carte menus are produced according to the seasonal availability of fresh foodstuffs in a planned schedule of progressively more difficult menus.
-Special emphasis is placed on the pressure of line cooking.
-Menus for this course are composed of continental dishes and international cuisine.
-Students are assigned cooking stations of the traditional kitchen system and function as chef, sous chef, saucier, rotisseur and tournant.
+In this course, students prepare and cook food for the college's restaurant, which is open to the public.
+Students are assigned to a fully equipped, modern, professional kitchen.
+Full course a la carte menus are produced according to seasonal availability of fresh ingredients in a planned schedule of progressively more difficult menus.
+Special emphasis is placed on the pressures of line cooking.
+Menus for this course are composed of more elaborate continental dishes and international cuisine.
+Students are assigned cooking stations of the traditional kitchen system and function as chef, sous chef, saucier, rotisseur and tourant.
 Sanitary practices and compliance with laws and ordinances of the Department of Health are enforced.
-Students are required to have a professional chef's uniform to participate in class.
-PR: HOT 112 or consent of the School Spring only
+To participate in class, students are required to have a professional chef's uniform and knife kit approved by The School of Hotel, Culinary Arts and Tourism.
+Note: This course satisfies the SUNY General Education Communication category only for the Culinary Arts A.O.S. program.

+PR: HOT 112 or consent of the School

-HOT 259 (2-3-3) Regional American Baking and Pastry
+Regional American Baking and Pastry

 This course introduces the basic theory, techniques and recipes of classical pastry making.
 Students will produce regional desserts, pastries, and breads from across the United States to be served in the Casola Dining Room and the Pane e Dolci bake shop.
 A variety of decorating techniques will be taught and utilized to finish the cakes and pastries.
 Proper use of baking tools and equipment is also covered.
 Sanitary practices and compliance with the laws and ordinances of the NYS Department of Health are enforced.
 Students are required to have a professional chef's uniform to participate in class.
-PR: HOT 119 F
+PR: HOT 119